JovaniPink/awesomenbadata-api/README.md

     # Start the Flask development web server
     py.test tests/

+#### Using Server-side Sessions

+Don't use server side session data!
+You should do everything you can to keep each request/response stateless.
+It'll be easier to maintain your code and easier to debug when something goes wrong.

+However, if you really need sessions, FlaskDash has Flask-Session built in (https://pythonhosted.org/Flask-Session/).
+It is configured to use to the SQLAlchmey interface by default and the init_db command will set up a sessions table in your database.
+You can change your configuration to use redis or MongoDB, as well.

+Sessions are available in misc_views.py and can be added to any additional controllers you create.

+This is how you might use it:

+    # Session example
+    session['key'] = 'value'
+    val = session.get('key', 'not set')
+    print(val)
+    value
+    val = session.get('key2', 'not set')
+    print(val)
+    not set

 ### Trouble shooting

 If you make changes in the Models and run into DB schema issues, delete the sqlite DB file `app.sqlite`.